tpoisot/ms_connectance_complexity/ms_conn_compl.md

 should all vary in a monotonous way with connectance.

 In the simulations below, we use a network of 30 nodes, filled with 35 to
 $M_{30}$ interactions.
-We use two different routines to generate networks.
+We use two different routines to generate networks, that are contrasted in the way they distribute edges among nodes.
 First, we generate Erdős-Rényi graphs, meaning that every potential interaction has the same probability of being realized [@erdos_random_1959].
-We use an algorithm inspired by @knuth_volume_1997, allowing to fix the number of edges in the graph.
+We use an algorithm inspired by @knuth_volume_1997, allowing to fix the number of edges in the graph rather than the probability of an edge occuring, although the generated graphs have the same properties as the original model.
 A total of 19000 networks are generated this way.
-Second, we use the niche model of food webs [@williams_simple_2000], which generates networks under rules representing mechanisms of prey-selection in real ecosystems.
+Second, we use the niche model of food webs [@williams_simple_2000], which generates networks under rules representing hypothetized mechanisms of prey-selection in empirical ecosystems.
+This particular model assumes that the existence of interactions is constrained by the position of species along a "niche" axis, for example body size.
 Other randomization methods for food webs exists, but as @stouffer_quantitative_2005 showed them to yield distribution of degree equivalent to the niche model under most conditions, we will not use them here.
 A total of 500 replicates for each level of number of links are generated.
-All networks satisfy the same criteria from the previous part, *i.e.* there are no self-edges and no nodes with a null degree.
+All networks generated with the two models satisfy the same criteria from the previous part, *i.e.* there are no self-edges and no nodes with a null degree.

 For each replicate, we measure the degree of all nodes (the degree distribution), and measure its variance, coefficient of variation, kurtosis,